 Late fall granular application that targets the deeper part of your lawn’s roots for weeds.
 This step is very important for your lawn before it goes dormant and helps keep weeds from sprouting in early spring.

-This is the process of pulling “plugs” out of your lawn to let air exchange happen between your soil and the atmosphere.
-Aeration plays a key role in getting the fertilizer down deep into your soil.
+This is the process of pulling “plugs” out of your lawn to let air exchange happen between your soil and the atmosphere; it is good to have lawn fertilization in combination with aeration.
+Aeration plays a key role in getting the lawn fertilizer down deep into your soil.
 This process will strengthen the roots of your lawn.
 Aeration also helps de-compact the soil under your lawn, which helps your lawn establish deeper and stronger roots.
 This process helps your lawn maintain its strength during stressful times like heat and drought.
-Aeration can be done in both spring and fall, and is mostly commonly completed in the fall.
+Aeration can be done in both spring and fall and is mostly commonly completed in the fall.